firebase-toolbelt/firebase-react-paginated/README.md

 # firebase-react-paginated

 Implementing paginated lists when dealing with dynamic content using Firebase can be troublesome.
 This simple HOC will make dealing with this a breeze for most cases.
+You can choose to order the list by priority, value or child.
+The only required setup is that **the value used for ordering the list must be a number**.

 ## Table of Contents